 Mastery standards describe those standards that ask students to be able to perform mathematical calculations accurately, efficiently, and flexibly.
-For standards related to knowing single-digit facts from memory, this typically involves generating a response within 3-5 seconds.
-For third grade these standards would be:
+For standards related to knowing single-digit facts from memory, this typically involves generating a response within three to five seconds.
+For third grade these standards are: